Skip to content

 return

-# Adjust target response time based on performance
+# Adjust target response time based on data processing performance

-The optimization algorithm adjusts targets based on actual performance: when achieving 90%+ success rate, it becomes more ambitious; when below 50%, it becomes more lenient.
+The optimization algorithm adjusts targets based on actual performance: when achieving 95%+ success rate, it becomes more ambitious; when below 60%, it becomes more lenient, tuned for data processing expectations.

-Finally, the system manages cache size to prevent memory issues:
+Finally, the system manages cache size to prevent memory issues during data processing operations:

 items = list(self.response_cache.items())